kisom/kyleisom.net-archive/body.md

 works (as long as Google Translate works...)

 * [irssi scripts](https://github.com/kisom/irssi-scripts): scripts for irssi.
-This includes a couple of scripts that I find useful: *xosd*, an XOSD- based notification script and *geojoin*, a GeoIP lookup script for IRC joins.
+This includes a couple of scripts that I find useful: *xosd*, an XOSD-based notification script and *geojoin*, a GeoIP lookup script for IRC joins.

 * [timecard](https://github.com/kisom/timecard): a simple timecard / clocking